 Intellectual property law (IP law) covers property that is intangible.
 These regulations protect ideas and information created for a limited period of time.

-Saudi Arabia has a developed system of intellectual property regulations covering patents, copyrights, trademarks, and designs.
-The Saudi Authority for Intellectual Property (“SAIP”) is the body responsible for managing and promoting intellectual property in the Kingdom in accordance with global best practices.
-It is also home to the various IP registers that exist to protect intellectual property rights.
+Saudi Arabia has a developed system of IP laws covering patents, copyrights, trademarks, and designs.
+The Saudi Authority for Intellectual Property (“SAIP”) is the body responsible for managing and promoting intellectual property in the Kingdom of Saudi Arabia in accordance with global best practices.
+It is also home to the various IP law registers that exist to protect intellectual property rights.

 Saudi Arabia is a member of the World Intellectual Property Organisation (“WIPO”), the specialised United Nations agency.
 It is also party to a number of relevant international treaties, including the Berne Convention for the Protection of Literary and Artistic Works (covering copyright) and the Paris Convention for the Protection of Industrial Property.